Monthly Tech-Tip from Tony Hansen SignUp

 Primitive ware is sintered, not vitrified.
 While potters today bisque fire their ware at 1800-1900F, primitive cultures would typically have final-fired at much lower temperatures.
 Even as low as 1000F, clays can sinter to a form that no longer slakes in water (a typical open wood fire can easily achieve temperatures hundreds of degrees hotter than that).
 If partial containment is employed and fuel varied (e.g. use of sawdust, hard wood) even higher temperatures can be achieved.
 Many books and websites deal with the intricacies of this type of firing.

-One area where modern technology is really needed in primitive pottery is development of clay bodies using materials native to the area.
+One area where modern technology is really needed in primitive pottery is the development of clay bodies using materials native to the area.
 Using an account at insight-live.com you can learn to test and characterize (create a comprehensive report) the traditional bodies used.
 Then you can find materials in the area and characterize each of them.
 Finally, using that material knowledge, you can develop and optimize a clay body.
-Optimal clay bodies have the minimal drying shrinkage, the maximum plasticity, the maximum drying performance and dry strength, the minimum soluble salts, the maximum fired strength, the minimum fired shrinkage and porosity, the maximum thermal shock resistance, the desired color and surface (the traditional body may have had none of these properties optimized).
+Optimal clay bodies have minimal drying shrinkage, maximum plasticity, maximum drying performance and dry strength, minimum soluble salts, maximum fired strength, minimum fired shrinkage and porosity, maximum thermal shock resistance, the desired color and surface (the traditional body may have had none of these properties optimized).
 Armed with such a clay body, made from native materials, you will have higher value.
 Please contact us if you need help using Insight-live to start a such a project.

 Related Information